-This guide is a complementation of Quick Installation Guide.
-The Quick Installation Guide instructs you on quick Internet setup, and this guide provides details of each function and shows you the way to configure these functions appropriate to your needs.
+This guide is a complement to Quick Installation Guide.
+The Quick Installation Guide provides instructions for quick Internet setup, while this guide contains details of each function and demonstrates how to configure them.

 When using this guide, please notice that features of the router may vary slightly depending on the model and software version you have, and on your location, language, and Internet service provider.
 All screenshots, images, parameters and descriptions documented in this guide are used for demonstration only.